Mobility: Public Transit

 - Adopt the Transportation Analysis Policy to shift the focus of developments’ transportation improvements to pedestrian, bicycle and transit facilities.

-- Implement the Sustainable Commute Incentive Pilot program to test the effectiveness of various incentive strategies on reducing drive-alone automobile trips.
+- Implement the Sustainable Commute Incentive Pilot program to test the effectiveness of various incentive strategies for reducing drive-alone automobile trips.

 - Implement the Smart Moves San José program that encourages residents to increase their walking, biking and public transit trips.
 Outcomes from this program are now being evaluated.